-All officials identified as 'users' must comply with this procedure by:

-- 4.2.1 Being trained on: - the risks of working with DSE; - how to work safely with DSE; and - how to complete a self-assessment checklist. - 4.2.2 Carrying out a self-assessment of their workstation(s) by completing a self-assessment checklist.
+- All officials identified as "users" shall comply with this procedure by: - 4.2.1 Being trained on: - 4.2.1.1 The risks of working with DSE. - 4.2.1.2 How to work safely with DSE. - 4.2.1.3 How to complete a self-assessment checklist. - 4.2.2 Carrying out a self-assessment of their workstation(s) by completing a self-assessment checklist.
 This checklist can only be completed after the on-line training has been completed.
-The completed checklist will then be assessed by the HS&E Team who will provide advice and assistance to resolve any problems identified, or carry out a more formal assessment of the workstation if required. - 4.2.3 Co-operating with the requirements of this DSE procedure and complying with any actions / recommendations arising from the assessment.
-(Where officials are experiencing any health problems which may be linked to using their DSE they should contact the Clerk/Employment Committee as soon as is practicably possible.)
+The completed checklist shall then be assessed by the Chief Officer who shall provide advice and assistance to resolve any problems identified or carry out a more formal assessment of the workstation if required. - 4.2.3 Co-operating with the requirements of this DSE procedure and complying with any actions/recommendations arising from the assessment.
+(Where officials are experiencing any health problems which may be linked to using their DSE they shall contact the Chief Officer/Employment Committee as soon as is practicably possible.)